 A full-time Director with industry experience has been appointed to ensure that the International Program is delivered with integrity and efficiency.
-The Director is responsible for both the facilitation and co-ordination of the International Student Department, monitoring both the social and academic development of each International student throughout their enrolment.
+The Director is responsible for both the facilitation and co-ordination of the International Learning Community, monitoring both the social and academic development of each International student throughout their enrolment.
 The Director is in close contact with mainstream teachers to ensure that most problems are identified and resolved at the earliest possible time.
 The Director liaises closely with the Homestay Provider and overseas the College Homestay Program.
 Students can avail themselves of support and guidance in all academic areas, careers counselling and social and emotional concerns.
 Parents are encouraged to contact the Director with their concerns and questions.
 The Director is responsible for the selection and enrolling of new students.

 A full-time qualified, experienced TESOL teacher is on staff to assist International students with their language development and to provide specialised instruction through ESL classes.
 The TESOL teacher is responsible for English tuition to International students from Junior Primary to Senior Secondary.
 On completion of assessment at the end of each study period the TESOL teacher provides parents of Secondary students with a report which outlines student’s current language ability levels.
 The TESOL teacher is responsible for establishing and implementing the College’s ESL Program.
 Parents are encouraged to speak to the TESOL teacher should they have any concerns with their child’s language development.

 International Student Support (ISS)

 The College employs teachers to provide support for International students with their mainstream subjects.
 These teachers are responsible for assisting students with their homework and assignments in compulsory after school classes, designed to enable students to meet their subject requirements.
 The teachers act as tutors in specific subject areas and also assist students with the development of organisational, time management and study skills.